distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 # Constructing Adversarial Asset Futarchy Proposals

 Asset futarchy is hardest to attack when traders can cheaply correct incorrect prices.
 The proposal strategies below work by weakening that correction mechanism.
 Some only help -EV proposals.
-Others also help +EV proposals, which makes them more dangerous because they can become normal behavior rather than obvious abuse.
+Others also help +EV proposals, which makes them more dangerous because they can become standard behavior rather than obvious abuse.

 Asset futarchy here means a governance system where a proposal passes if conditional markets predict ASSET will be worth more if the proposal passes than if it fails.
 PASS-ASSET is ASSET in the world where the proposal passes.
 FAIL-ASSET is ASSET in the world where it fails.
 The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.